-Note: a Residential with large lots, density of one

-dwelling unit per acre.
+Note: ^a Residential with large lots, density of one dwelling unit per acre.

 Under the Proposed Action, the existing LPOE buildings and structures would be demolished and replaced with new buildings and structures.
-Along with the replacement of existing infrastructure, GSA would acquire the former Friendship Park and construct new infrastructure on 6.13 acres of the former park in order to expand and improve functionally at the LPOE.
+Along with the replacement of existing infrastructure, GSA would acquire the legal interest for the former Friendship Park site and construct new infrastructure on 6.13 acres of the former park in order to expand and improve functionally at the LPOE.